sentenza/scala-akka-http-angular.g8/README.md

 NOTE: [SBT][sbt] is used to instantiate the skeleton

+### About Akka HTTP and Angular

+[Akka HTTP](http://doc.akka.io/docs/akka/2.4.2/scala/http/index.html) is an Akka module, originating from spray.io, for building reactive REST services with an elegant DSL. akka-http is a great toolkit for building backends for single-page or mobile applications.

 ## Getting Started

 Download an install [SBT][sbt] and run it on the command line to create a new [Scala][scala]/[Angular][angularweb] project using the skeleton: